debusklaneml/mldebusklane.com/content/post/Random_Code/Sudoku.md

 So, ultimately, this post has shown how to use recursion (cycling a function over and over again by calling itself) to work through a multiple outcome problem.
 Although interesting, use of this procedure may be limited to instances where there are multiple options, but only one or two final solutions.
 Interesting none-the-less.

-As stated earlier, a similar solution is drafted in R [here](xxxx).
+As stated earlier, a similar solution is drafted in R [here](xxxx) (which is coming soon!!.

 Cheers!